EinfachRuwen/ZeroBot/Extra/Commands/help/general.md

     credits
 > Shows you the sources of my code and help sources and websites I used for help.

-    write (text) // s
-> Write a message for you :3 - Limited for owners of the bot!

     developer
 > Show you some information about my father // my developer